XinyaoHan/XinyaoHan/README.md

 - ⚡ Fun fact: ...
 -->

-Hi I'm Xinyao Han, nice to meet you!
+Hello this is Xinyao Han, nice to meet you!

 :school: I’m currently studying Business Analytics at MIT.
 I graduated from NYU Shanghai with a major in Computer Science & a minor in Mathematics.